ShaffySwitcher/RhythmHeavenSilver/README.md

 # Contribution
 Fork it the project, and either decide to go your own way, or do a pull request.<br>
+I am right now in need of GFX artists...<br>

 However there are things that have been decided on this project and you should follow this guideline if you are planning to open a pull request:<br>
 * All known mini-games that have come back on Rhythm Heaven Megamix, should use their Megamix names.